physionetchallenges/physionetchallenges.github.io/2024/index.md

 ## <a name="objective"></a> Objective

-For the 2024 Challenge, we ask participants to design and implement open-source algorithms that can reconstruct ECG waveforms and/or classify CVDs from physical ECGs.
+For the 2024 Challenge, we ask participants to design and implement open-source algorithms that can digitize the ECG and/or classify physical ECGs.
 The Challenge is split into two separate events:

-1. Turn images of 12-lead ECGs (scanned from paper) into waveforms (time series data) representing the same ECGs;
+1. Digitize the ECGs, i.e., turn images of ECGs (scanned from paper) into waveforms (time-series data) representing the same ECGs;

 2. Classify the ECGs (either from the image, or from the converted time series data) as normal or abnormal.